Widowmaker Trail Rides

 3. Do you offer Gift Certificates? - Yes.
 They can be purchased in person with cash or check, or you can purchase over the phone with visa or mastercard.

-4. How early should I arrive? - Please arrive between 15 and 30 minutes prior to your ride.
-If you are going to be outside that time, please call.
+4. How early should I arrive? - Please arrive between 10 and 30 minutes prior to your ride.
+If you are going to be outside that time, please call or text.
 PLEASE do not arrive more than 30 minutes early without texting or calling or we may not be here.

-5. What if I am Late? - Please call the moment you suspect you may be late (if youre scheduled for 3:00 and arrive at 3:00 you are 10 minutes late).
+5. What if I am Late? - Please call or text the moment you suspect you may be late (if youre scheduled for 3:00 and arrive at 3:00 you are 10 minutes late).
 If there are no other customers, we may be able to wait, but your ride will still end on time.
 If there are other customers who arrived on-time, and we are not able to wait, you will still have to pay the full amount of your ride just as you would at the airport.

 6. Is there an age limit? - YES.
 All riders must be age 12, or older.
 Only 1 person per horse.
 We do not offer double rides for anyone.

 7. Is there a weight limit? - YES!
 Please read.
 A horse can carry 25% of his body weight under normal conditions for normal riding.
 (The US Calvary says 20% for what they do, but we won't be chasing any banditos) If it is hot, or wet, or the horses have been working hard, the conditions are not ideal.
 We have a couple horses that can carry 250#, but they are not always available.
 We also have some horses that max out at 200#, so please be patient and honest when we ask how much you weigh and how tall you are.
 If you are over 200# we will ask you to step on the scale.
 It is VERY unsafe to overload a horse.
 Also, if you are very short and very heavy, we may not have a saddle that safely fits you.